 Uses for Meditation

 Meditation has been used to relieve anxiety, pain (1), depression, stress, insomnia, tinnitus (2), sexual dysfunction (3), and symptoms of chronic disorders such as cancer or cardiovascular disorders.
 It is also used to promote well-being, particularly among health care professionals and people with chronic disease (4).
-Evidence supporting efficacy in relieving depression is strong, and evidence supporting sexual dysfunction is at least suggestive; however, evidence supporting most purely physical symptoms is less robust.
+Evidence supporting efficacy in relieving depression is strong and at least suggestive in sexual dysfunction; however, evidence supporting the effectiveness of meditation for relief of most purely physical symptoms is less robust.

 References